Architectural Technician (ARCH) Architectural Technology (ARCH)

 - SURV2004 Introduction to Surveying

-- Intro to Surveying provides an overview of surveying fundamentals and knowledge as required by an Architectural Technician or Technologist.
-It will be a combination of field and classroom exercises introducing the student to the acquisition and application of data in topographic surveys.
-The is a one week, five day comprehensive course.
+- This course provides an overview of surveying fundamentals and knowledge as required by an Architectural Technician or Technologist.
+It combines field and classroom exercises, introducing the student to the acquisition and application of data in topographic surveys.
+This is a one-week, five-day comprehensive course.

 - ARCH2003 Project Coordination and Research 2